PCM11/pands-project/README.md

 This project is about Iris dataset, also known as Fisher's Iris dataset.
 It is a commonly used dataset to understand classification and clustering algorithms in machine learning and statistics.
 The data was collected by Dr. Edgar Anderson and made famous by a biologist and statistitian Ronald Fisher.

-It consists of 150 samples of iris flowers, 50 from each of the the 3 species:
+It consists of 150 samples of iris flowers, 50 from each of the 3 species:

 - Iris setosa
 - Iris virginica